LoulouNoLegend/LDI-DLL-Injector/README.md

 **LD-Injector** is a straightforward Windows application that allows you to inject a DLL (Dynamic Link Library) into a running process.
 Whether you’re a developer testing your code or someone looking to modify an application, this tool provides an easy way to accomplish that task.

+*I made a template from the DLL that was used while programming that tool so you cna compile your own one!
+Just [click here](https://github.com/LoulouNoLegend/DLL-Template)*

 ## How to Use (2 methods)

 ### Compiling it yourself